What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 • Salt, pepper - to taste

-1. Cut the head of the vegetable into half rings
+1. Cut the vegetable head into half rings

-2. We free raincoats from the top skin, cut into pieces
+2. We remove the raincoats from the top skin and cut them into pieces

-3. In cow's oil, first fry the onion half rings, then add the mushrooms
+3. First fry the onion half rings in cow's butter, then add the mushrooms

-4. When the secreted mushroom juice has evaporated by half, add a thin stream of cream
+4. When the released mushroom juice has evaporated by half, add cream in a thin stream.

 5. After boiling, add spices and salt, simmer over low heat for 15 minutes

-6. Before serving, sprinkle with lemon juice, sprinkle with herbs
+6. Before serving, sprinkle with lemon juice and sprinkle with herbs.

 Italian mushroom delicacy